7 nm process: Technology commercialization

 In June 2018, AMD announced 7 nm Radeon Instinct GPUs launching in the second half of 2018.
 In August 2018, the company confirmed the release of the GPUs.

 On August 21, 2018, Huawei announced their HiSilicon Kirin 980 SoC to be used in their Huawei Mate 20 and Mate 20 Pro built using TSMC's 7 nm (N7) process.

 On September 12, 2018, Apple announced their A12 Bionic chip used in iPhone XS and iPhone XR built using TSMC's 7 nm (N7) process.
 The A12 processor became the first 7 nm chip for mass market use as it released before the Huawei Mate 20.
 On October 30, 2018, Apple announced their A12X Bionic chip used in iPad Pro built using TSMC's 7 nm (N7) process.

 On December 4, 2018, Qualcomm announced their Snapdragon 855 and 8cx built using TSMC's 7 nm (N7) process.
 The first mass product featuring the Snapdragon 855 was the Lenovo Z5 Pro GT, which was announced on December 18, 2018.

 On May 29, 2019, MediaTek announced their 5G SoC built using a TSMC 7 nm process.

 On July 7, 2019, AMD officially launched their Ryzen 3000 series of central processing units, based on the TSMC 7 nm process and Zen 2 microarchitecture.

 On August 6, 2019, Samsung announced their Exynos 9825 SoC, the first chip built using their 7LPP process.
 The Exynos 9825 is the first mass market chip built featuring EUVL.

 On September 6, 2019, Huawei announced their HiSilicon Kirin 990 4G & 990 5G SoCs, built using TSMC's N7 and N7+ processes.

 On September 10, 2019, Apple announced their A13 Bionic chip used in iPhone 11 and iPhone 11 Pro built using TSMC's 2nd gen N7P process.

 7 nm (N7 nodes) manufacturing made up 36% of TSMC's revenue in the second quarter of 2020.

 On August 17, 2020, IBM announced their Power10 processor.

-On July 26, 2021, Intel announced that their Alder Lake processors would be manufactured using their newly rebranded Intel 7 process, previously known as 10 nm Enhanced SuperFin.
-These processors will be released in the second half of 2021.
-The company earlier confirmed a 7 nm, now called Intel 4, microprocessor family called Meteor Lake to be released in 2023.
+On July 26, 2021, Intel announced that their Alder Lake processors would be manufactured using their newly rebranded "Intel 7" process, previously known as "10nm Enhanced SuperFin".
+These processors were, at that time, expected based on press releases to have been planned to have been released in the second half of 2021.
+The company earlier confirmed a 7 nm, now called "Intel 4", microprocessor family called Meteor Lake to be released in 2023.

-7 nm patterning difficulties
+Patterning difficulties

-The 7 nm foundry node is expected to utilize any of or a combination of the following patterning technologies: pitch splitting, self-aligned patterning, and EUV lithography.
+The "7nm" foundry node is expected to utilize any of or a combination of the following patterning technologies: pitch splitting, self-aligned patterning, and EUV lithography.
 Each of these technologies carries significant challenges in critical dimension (CD) control as well as pattern placement, all involving neighboring features.